leohentschker/estimates-ui/README.md

 3. With the work above we can shim `z3` and Pyodide loads `sympy` by default In order to build a Pyodide-compatible version of `estimates`, we replace the default `pyproject.toml` in `estimates` with `estimates-pyproject.toml`.
 See [`.github/workflows/pages.yml`](.github/workflows/pages.yml) for the full build pipeline.

+This is then loaded in `z3-pyodide-shim/ui/src/features/pyodide/loader.ts` from the jsdeliver CDN.

 #### How this can break
 If there are upstream dependency changes in `estimates`, this process of building new wheels may fail and in turn kill future builds in this repository.